-Investing in a well-organized, creative process of program and performance criteria development results in substantial resource conservation, productivity, and a culture of strong employee ownership and morale.
+Investing in a well-organized, thoughtful process of program and performance criteria development results in substantial resource conservation and productivity with a culture of employee ownership and positive morale.

-The Johns Prairie Operations Center is the culmination of nearly 5 years of collaboration between Mason County Public Utility District (PUD) No. 3 and TCF Architecture.
+The Johns Prairie Operations Center culminates nearly 5 years of collaboration between Mason County Public Utility District (PUD) No. 3 and TCF Architecture.
 The PUD’s administrative, engineering, and crew functions, formerly in separate facilities, saddled the organization with built-in inefficiencies and a somewhat fragmented staff.
-A thorough programming process with the goal of bringing all departments together led to a visionary master plan of a 50-acre site owned by the PUD on the outskirts of Shelton, WA.
-The design of the seven building, 142,000 sf, 22-acre operations campus now houses over 115 administrative staff and crew with room to grow.
+A thorough programming process, with the goal of bringing all departments together, led to a visionary master plan for the 50-acre site, owned by PUD No. 3 on the outskirts of Shelton, WA.
+The design of the 142,000 sf, 22-acre operations campus is designed to house over 115 administrative staff and crew with room to grow.

-The facility’s refined, yet industrial aesthetic of concrete, steel, masonry and wood reflects the merging of the administrative and crew functions and cultures.
-The west end of the Administration building is a large auditorium used for PUD Commission meetings and is also available for public use.
-As a gesture to the timber industry in Mason County, the space is constructed with generous amounts of wood species that contribute to the local economy.
+Refined yet industrial, the facility’s aesthetic of concrete, steel, masonry, and wood reflects the merging of administrative and crew functions and cultures.
+The west end of the Administration building houses a large auditorium used for PUD Commission meetings and is also available for public use.
+As a gesture to the timber industry in Mason County, this space is constructed with local wood species, such as douglas fir and cedar, that contribute to the local economy.